GeoscienceAustralia/sar-pyrosar/README.md

         - Add these to both *credentials_earthdata.yaml* and *.netrc* file
     - Copernicus Dataspace - https://dataspace.copernicus.eu/
         - Add these to *credentials_copernicus.yaml*
+    - AWS credentials
+        - Add these to *credentials_aws.yaml* to enable DEM download and upload to desired destination
 - run the setup script to build the docker container
 ```bash
 sh setup.sh